cs3org/OCM-API/IETF-OCM-MLS.md

 exposure to outside observers.
 Application Messages, which carry key material, are always encrypted as PrivateMessage.

-**Group membership privacy.** The ratchet tree contains every member's OCM Address and is held by every Member Server, so the full membership of a group is visible to all servers that have a member in it.
-This is inherent to the design - servers route shares and notifications using exactly this information - but it sets the privacy baseline: federated groups are not anonymous, and membership of a group is as visible to the participating servers as membership of a shared folder.
-The tree is not exposed to servers outside the group, and transport protection prevents exposure to third parties.
+**Group membership and admin enumeration.** The ratchet tree contains the OCM Address of every group member, and the GroupContext contains the group's admin set.
+This information forms part of the MLS group state and its changes are conveyed in public handshake messages.
+Every group member and every Member Server can therefore enumerate all members and admins of the group and observe membership and admin-set changes over time.
+This is an accepted privacy trade-off inherent to this design: servers need the membership information to route shares and notifications, resolve federation shares to local users, and enforce admin policy.
+Federated groups do not provide anonymous membership or hidden administrator roles.
+The information is not exposed by the protocol to servers outside the group, although an authorized member or Member Server can disclose it, and transport protection prevents exposure to outside observers in transit.

 **Admin set integrity.** The admin set and the group's OCM Address are carried in the GroupContext ({{admin-set}}), so they are covered by the